Welcome to the official website of Shirshov Institute of Oceanology of the Russian Academy of Sciences (IO RAS).

 Our Institute is the oldest and the largest Russian research center in the field of oceanology.

 The Institute was established by a resolution of the Presidium of the USSR Academy of Sciences in 1946 on the basis of the Oceanology Laboratory set up in 1941.
-Peter Shirshov became the Institute’s first Director.
-Together with P. Shirshov, the well-known scientists like Lev Zenkevich, Veniamin Bogorov, Semen Bruyevich, Alexei Dobrovolsky, Pamteleimon Bezrukov, Ivan Papanin, Vladimir Shtockman and others took an active part in the formation of the new scientific center.
+Petr Shirshov became the Institute’s first Director.
+Together with P. Shirshov, the well-known scientists like Lev Zenkevich, Veniamin Bogorov, Semen Bruyevich, Alexei Dobrovolsky, Panteleimon Bezrukov, Ivan Papanin, Vladimir Shtockman and others took an active part in the formation of the new scientific center.
+Currently, the Institute bears the name of its first director.

 Today, Shirshov Institute of Oceanology is an ensemble of 1,269 employees including 116 doctors of sciences and 262 candidates of sciences in several disciplines.
 There are 2 Full Members (Аcademicians) and 6 Corresponding Members of the Russian Academy of Sciences among the Institute’s staff.

-IO RAS affiliates the Atlantic Department in Kaliningrad, the Southern Department in Gelendjik, a branch office in St.-Petersburg, the North-Western Department in Arkhangelsk and the Caspian branch office in Astrakhan.
+IO RAS affiliates the Atlantic Branch in Kaliningrad, the Southern Branch in Gelendjik, a branch office in St.-Petersburg, the North-Western Branch in Arkhangelsk and the Caspian Branch office in Astrakhan.

 The Institute carries out research in the following areas: